 A minimum of 2 years of experience working directly with children.

-Full weekday availability throughout July and August, as well as during the pre-camp season.
+Full weekday availability from July to August, as well as the pre-camp season.

 Experience working with youth in a camp or educational setting.